The Practical Guide to Google Local Listings for Franchise Businesses

 If you haven’t optimized your Google Business Profile, here’s how to get started.

 The absolute first thing you must do is make sure your listing meets Google’s guidelines for having a local business listing.
 You can visit this page for direct instructions from Google on how to claim or add your business.
 Most of you will have already claimed your listing, but we’re covering all our exits here, OK?

 - Owner: Each listing can have only one primary owner.
 They’re able to add other owners who have the same level of permissions, but the primary owner can’t be removed until they transfer primary ownership.
-Owners can add and remove managers, delete listings and perform all the other tasks for optimizing a Google My Business listing.
+Owners can add and remove managers, delete listings and perform all the other tasks for optimizing a Google Business Profile listing.

 - Manager: Managers have all the same permissions as owners, except they can’t remove a listing or manage access to it.